Table of Contents

 Though all sleep disorders have effects on the body and cognitive function, sleep apnea is one of the most potentially harmful.
-Experts believe that 2% of women and 4% of men suffer from sleep apnea, though these numbers are likely to be low.
+Experts believe that 4% of men and 2% of women suffer from sleep apnea, though these numbers are likely to be low.

-Despite common and easily recognizable symptoms, many cases of sleep apnea go undiagnosed and untreated.
+Despite common and easily recognizable symptoms, many cases of sleep apnea go untreated or undiagnosed.
 The disorder is a frequently overlooked cause of such health conditions as cardiovascular disease, diabetes, and obesity.
 Recognizing the signs of sleep apnea and seeking a diagnosis are important steps toward successfully treating this serious disorder.

 - Bradshaw DA, Ruff GA, Murphy DP., An oral hypnotic medication does not improve continuous positive airway pressure compliance in men with obstructive sleep apnea, Chest, Nov.
 13, 2006

 - Motamedi KK, McClary AC, Amedee RG., Obstructive Sleep Apnea: A Growing Problem, The Ochsner Journal, Fall 2009

 - Beaudin AE, Waltz X, Hanly PJ, Poulin MJ., Impact of obstructive sleep apnoea and intermittent hypoxia on cardiovascular and cerebrovascular regulation, Experimental Physiology, July 1, 2017